 Variations and different implementations of Agile

-As more organizations shift to agile delivery model, it raises questions among developers and QA leaders.
+As more organizations shift to an agile delivery model, it raises questions among developers and QA leaders.
 When does the testing happen exactly?
-The answer is: All the time.
+The answer is All the time.
 With Agile, the test plan is in place throughout.
-Every time a new update is made to the code, the test team gets their hands on it, verify and feedback directly to the developers.
+Every time a new update is made to the code, the test team gets their hands on it, verifies and gives feedback directly to the developers.

 Q1: What is the goal of Agile Testing?

 Agile testing is continuous, which goes hand in hand with development work and provides an ongoing feedback loop into the development process.

 The goal of a collaboration model between the agile development and testing team is to sustainably deliver new features fast with quality.
 Teams that move to agile from waterfall often wrestle with how to incorporate testing time at the speed of agile.
 Some other teams hustle because there isn’t an agile testing team to efficiently support the developers and move things up the pipeline.
 These are legitimate challenges, and our company had gone through the same because traditional testing methodologies simply don’t fit into an agile context and most of our Japanese customers functioned in a waterfall manner as you can imagine.

 Q2: What are critical 3Ss and 4Cs in Agile?

 In contrast to how development happens in a waterfall manner, what is important in the new normal “Agile” is said to be the three S’s – Sprints, Standups, and Stories.